Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Proof Outline

-Proposition \ref{Proposition: Form Bound} states that $\xi$ is an infinitesimally form-bounded perturbation of $\mc E$.
-Therefore, according to the KLMN theorem (e.g., \cite[Theorem X.17]{ReedSimonII} or \cite[Theorem 7.5.7]{SimonBook}), $\hat{\mc E}=\mc E+\xi$ is closed and semibounded on $D(\mc E)$, and $\mr C^\infty_0$ is a form core for $\hat{\mc E}$.
+Thanks to \eqref{Equation: Infinitesimal Form Bound}, almost surely, $\xi$ is an infinitesimally form-bounded perturbation of $\mc E$.
+Therefore, according to the KLMN theorem (e.g., \cite[Theorem X.17]{ReedSimonII} or \cite[Theorem 7.5.7]{SimonBook}), $\hat{\mc E}=\mc E+\xi$ is closed and semibounded on $D(\mc E)$, and $\mr{FC}$ is a form core for $\hat{\mc E}$.
 Thus, by \cite[Theorem VIII.15]{ReedSimonI}, there exists a unique self-adjoint operator ${\hat H}$ satisfying conditions (1) and (2) in the statement of Proposition \ref{Proposition: Operator}.
 Since $ H$ has compact resolvent and ${\hat H}$ is infinitesimally form-bounded by $ H$, the fact that ${\hat H}$ has compact resolvent follows from standard variational estimates (e.g., \cite[Theorem XIII.68]{ReedSimonIV}).